-- a. provide updated materials covering Human Resources, Area and Association knowledge; - b. support ELSA Groups in creating individualised Human Resources strategies and in preparing transition periods; and - c. annually organise Human Resources projects, such as, but not limited to, the ELSA Awards and ELSA Skills Academy.

-2.3 National Groups should:

-- a. elect or appoint an officer dedicated to focus on Human Resources only; - b. create their own Human Resources strategy based on their needs; - c. evaluate Human Resources practises regularly.
+- 2.2 ELSA International shall: - a. provide updated materials covering Human Resources, Area and Association knowledge; - b. support ELSA Groups in creating individualised Human Resources strategies and in preparing transition periods; and - c. annually organise Human Resources projects, such as, but not limited to, the ELSA Awards and ELSA Skills Academy. - 2.3 National Groups should: - a. elect or appoint an officer dedicated to focus on Human Resources only; - b. create their own Human Resources strategy based on their needs; - c. evaluate Human Resources practises regularly.